-12.9.4 Using A Serial Port to Generate a Periodic Interrupt
+12.7.4 Using A Serial Port to Generate a Periodic Interrupt

 A serial port may be used to generate a periodic interrupt by continuously transmitting characters.
-Since the Tx output via Parallel Port C or D can be disabled, the transmitted characters are transmitted to nowhere.
+Since the Tx output via parallel port C or D can be disabled, the transmitted characters are transmitted to nowhere.
 Because the character output path is double-buffered, there will be no gaps in the character transmission, and the interrupts will be exactly periodic.
 The interrupts can happen every 9, 10 or 11 baud times, depending on whether 7 or 8 bits are transmitted and on whether the 9th (8th) bit is sent.

-12.9.5 Extra Stop Bits, Sending Parity, 9th Bit Communication Schemes
+12.7.5 Extra Stop Bits, Sending Parity, 9th Bit Communication Schemes

 Some systems may require two stop bits.
 In some cases, it may be necessary to send a parity bit.
 Certain systems, such as some 8051-based multidrop communications systems, use a 9th data bit to mark the start of a message frame.
-The Rabbit 3000 can receive parity or message formats that contain a 9th bit without problem.
+The Rabbit 2000 can receive parity or message formats that contain a 9th bit without problem.
 Transmitting messages with parity or messages that always contain a 9th bit is also possible.
 It is quite easy to do so for byte formats that use only 7 data bits, in which case the 9th bit or parity bit is actually an 8th bit.
+Things are a little bit messy for the transmitter software if there are 8 data bits and a 9th parity or signaling bit is needed.
 Sending a 9th low bit is supported by hardware.
-Sending a 9th bit as a high value requires a write to the Serial Port A-F Long Stop Register (SxLR) which is the same as two stop bits.
+Sending a 9th bit is easier with revisions A-C of the Rabbit 2000 chip, which have a long stop register as described in Section B.2.3.
+Sending a 9th bit in the original Rabbit 2000 chip as a high value required delaying the transmission of the next character by 1 baud, effectively providing the 9th bit high and a stop bit, which is the same as two stop bits.

-Figure 12-9 illustrates the standard asynchronous serial output patterns.
+Figure 12-8 illustrates the standard asynchronous serial output patterns.

-Figure 12-9.
+Figure 12-8.
 Asynchronous Serial Output Patterns

-12.9.6 Parity, Extra Stop Bits with 7-Data-Bit Characters
+12.7.5.1 Parity, Extra Stop Bits with 7 Data Bit Characters

-If only 7 data bits are being sent, sending an additional parity or signal bit is easily solved by sending 8 bits and always setting bit 7 (the eighth bit) of the byte to "1" or "0" depending on what is desired.
+If only 7 data bits are being sent, the problem of sending an additional parity or signal bit is easily solved by sending 8 bits and always setting bit 7 (the eighth bit) of the byte to "1" or "0" depending on what is desired.
 No special precautions are needed if two stop bits are to be received.
 If parity is received with 7 data bits, receive the data as 8 bits, and the parity will be in the high bit of the byte.

-12.9.7 Parity, Extra Stop Bits with 8-Data-Bit Characters
+12.7.5.2 Parity, Extra Stop Bits with 8 Data Bit Characters

 In order to receive parity with 8 data bits, a check is made on each character for a 9th bit low.
-The 9th bit, or parity bit, is low if bit 6 of the serial port status register (SxSR) is set to a "1" after the character is received.
+The 9th bit, or parity bit, is low if bit 6 of the serial port status register is set to a "1" after the character is received.
 If the 9th bit is not a zero, then the serial port treats it as an extra stop bit.
 So if the 9th bit low flag is not set, it should be assumed that the parity bit is a "1."